Water Element

 If out of balance, a tendency to withdraw from others might result in voluntary isolation, becoming excessively introverted, and losing drive – literally drowning in one’s own imaginative thoughts.

 The child displays a never-ending curiosity and is often under-challenged academically.
-Resenting bragging and ‘bribery’ he/she preserves consequence and integrity which can result in loneliness.
-However, being of an imaginative and independent mind rarely poses a problem.
+Resenting bragging and ‘bribery’ they prefer consequence and integrity which can sometimes result in loneliness.

-Professionally, he/she resents hierarchy and routine and is rarely suitable for work in a big company.
-Autonomy is an individual workspace away from the
+Professionally, they resent hierarchy as well as routine and are rarely suitable for work in a big company.
+Autonomy in an individual workspace away from the crowd and the freedom to create their own agenda is particularly important.

 As the Kidneys are considered the guardians of our basic constitution (Jing),